WPMedia/engine-theme-sdk/README.md

 5. Click on `Next` and go through the uploading process with the default settings.
 6. After a minute your changes will be live on [ALC](https://canary.arcpublishing.com/alc/docs/storybooks/engine-theme-sdk/?path=/story/intro--page).

+## How to debug postinstall script

+A postinstall script runs after an install (see [more](https://docs.npmjs.com/cli/v7/using-npm/scripts)).
+To test this locally, add a `blocks.json` to the `src` folder.
+You'll already notice that this is ignored by git in the `.gitignore`.
+You can find a valid blocks.json here: https://github.com/WPMedia/Fusion-News-Theme/blob/master/blocks.json

+`rm -rf node_modules && npm ci --production`

+`ls node_modules/timezone/`

 ## License

 Shield: [![CC BY-NC-ND 4.0][cc-by-shield]][cc-by-nc-nd]